 If you need a reminder, you can check the deadline once, but that’s it!

 Leave the deadline alone until you know you are near completion.
 Stay on track.

 Tip #13 – Turn Off Notifications

-When you are trying to increase productivity and learn how to write faster, you need to unplug.
-Don’t unplug the computer you are writing on, of course!
-Turn your phone on airplane mode, turn your reminders off and dig in.
-Don’t text and write.
+When I was experimenting to increase productivity and learn how to write blog posts faster, I decided to unplug.
+I didn’t unplug the computer I was writing on, of course!

 Tip #14 – Put on Music